 1. Be proactive

-Four months before the U.S. mandate kicked in, 67 percent of small fleets and 19 percent of large fleets had yet to install and configure ELDs for their entire fleet.
+Four months before the U.S. ELD mandate kicked in, 67 percent of small fleets and 19 percent of large fleets had yet to install and configure ELDs for their entire fleet.
 There was a bit of a scramble at the last minute, as 868,000 drivers had not yet selected an ELD provider (28 percent of the total driver population) in December 2017, just as the mandate was about to go into effect.

-Some owner-operators and fleet managers delayed adopting a solution, in hopes the regulations wouldn’t go into effect; others were concerned about the added costs.
+Some owner-operators and fleet managers delayed adopting a solution, in hopes that the regulations wouldn’t go into effect; others were concerned about the added costs.

 What did we learn about implementation?
 Quite a bit, actually.